×

 When we asked people what advice they would give someone preparing to move to Playa Panama, they said:

 "Playa Panama is a beautiful and tranquil beach town, perfect for expats seeking a peaceful and relaxed lifestyle.
 Before moving, expats should know that the official language is Spanish, so learning the language will make daily life and integration into the community easier.
 The cost of living in Playa Panama is relatively low compared to many Western countries, but it's still higher than in other parts of Costa Rica.
 Expats should also be aware that while healthcare in Costa Rica is generally good, access to services may be limited in this small town, so it's important to consider health needs and insurance options.
 The climate in Playa Panama is tropical, with a dry season from December to April and a rainy season from May to November.
 Expats should be prepared for this, as well as for the local wildlife, which includes a variety of insects and reptiles.
 While Playa Panama is a safe place to live, petty crime can occur, so it's important to take standard precautions to protect personal belongings.
 The local cuisine is a mix of traditional Costa Rican food and seafood, with rice and beans being staple foods.
 Finally, expats should know that the pace of life in Playa Panama is slower than in many Western countries.
-This "Pura Vida" lifestyle is one of the things that attracts many people to Costa Rica, but it can take some getting used to," remarked one expat who made the move to Playa Panama.
+This "Pura Vida" lifestyle is one of the things that attracts many people to Costa Rica, but it can take some getting used to," commented one expat who made the move to Playa Panama.

 How do I find a place to live in Playa Panama?